Solar Power Generation

-With this out of the way, enjoy the rest of the article on what is solar power?
+With this out of the way, enjoy the rest of the article:

-Solar power in India is becoming common across regions, industries and commercial institutions.
-There are 2 basic types of systems that generate solar power in India.
+Solar energy systems are becoming common across regions, industries and commercial institutions.
+There are 2 common types of systems that are used to generate solar power.
 Simple descriptions and accompanying diagrams visualizing these two types of systems are displayed below.

-Another type of system stores that energy in specially configured deep-cycle battery banks for use when the sun is not shining used to eliminating the need for expensive diesel power generation.
-Consequently solar power in India is replacing diesel power faster than ever.
+Another type of system generates power while the sun shines and then stores that energy in specially configured battery banks for use whenever required later.
+Such systems eliminate the need for expensive diesel power generation and are also used if a business or institution operates at night time.
+Since power from such systems is cheaper than power from diesel generators, solar power is replacing diesel power faster than ever.

-Both these solar power generation systems consist of solar modules or solar panels mounted on structures connected in series and parallel.
+Both kinds of systems use solar panels mounted on structures connected in series and parallel.
 These panels convert energy from sunlight into DC electrical power whenever sufficient solar radiation is available.

-In order to achieve a higher system voltage, modules are installed in a row arrangement, called a string.
+In order to achieve a higher total system voltage as may be required for running your appliances, equipment or machinery; solar panels are installed in a row arrangement, called a string.
 This has the advantages of faster and cleaner installations, higher plant efficiency and better usage of smaller cross section cables.
-Carefully optimized numbers of strings are connected in parallel by cables to form an array configuration typically associated with solar power in India.
+Carefully optimized numbers of strings are connected in parallel by cables to form a full array configuration.

-Outputs from such arrays are typically connected in parallel in the combiner box.
-Combiner boxes from a quality system provider typically hosts a number of disconnect and other safety devices making it a protection firewall of sorts for your system.
+Outputs from such arrays are connected in parallel in combiner boxes.
+Solar combiner boxes form a quality system provider typically hosts a number of disconnect and other safety devices making it a protection firewall of sorts for your system.

-This combiner box output is fed to the Maximum Power Point Tracking (MPPT) algorithm based solar inverter.
-Solar inverters form the heart of any solar power generation system.
-High efficiency solar inverters convert the solar power system’s direct-current (DC) power to single phase or three phase alternating-current (AC) power used by most applications.
+Output from these combiner boxes is fed to the Maximum Power Point Tracking (MPPT) algorithm based solar inverter.
+High efficiency solar inverters form the heart of any solar power system.
+They are used to convert the solar power system’s direct-current (DC) power to single phase or three phase alternating-current (AC) power commonly used everywhere.
 In battery based systems solar inverters also ensure that the batteries do not get overcharged or undercharged.
 Also hybrid capabilities in quality solar inverters allows the system to smartly draw and use power from the grid whenever enough solar PV generated power or battery bank power is not available giving you a “Zero Downtime” system.